Slow Meat. Better Meat.

 Wildlife & Biodiversity

-Wide Variety of Plants + No Chemicals = Improved Wildlife Habitats + Increased Biodiversity
+Wide Variety of Plants + No Synthetic Pesticides, Insecticides, Fungicides, or Fertilisers = Improved Wildlife Habitats + Increased Biodiversity

-By planting a wide variety of plants on our farm and by using no synthetic chemicals or fertilisers, we are improving wildlife habitats and increasing biodiversity.
+By planting a wide variety of plants on our farm and by not using synthetic pesticides, insecticides, fungicides, or fertilisers, we are improving wildlife habitats and increasing biodiversity.
 Since we started farming regeneratively, we have seen various species return to the farm including hares, goldfinches, meadow brown butterflies, and bumblebees.

 Further reading: How regenerative agriculture can recover bee populations